 Now, I can totally relate to the resistance that 99% of us feel about being visible.
 My natural tendency has always been to hide my vulnerability at all costs because (a) I think it will be perceived as a weakness (b) it will make others uncomfortable (c) it will, almost certainly, make them think less of me and (d) I’m a middle child which, if all else fails, one can blame for anything!
 And, while I could legitimately keep playing by these rules, I’d be playing a pretty small game.

 So how do we let our vulnerabilities show without compromising our professionalism?
 Here are a few thoughts about positive ways to be transparent:

-Write your compelling story.
 Your story will help potential clients connect and relate to you.
-Share it on your website, when you speak, and in your marketing message (if you want to know more about what makes for a compelling stories, lets chat).
+Share it on your website, when you speak, and in your marketing message (if you want to know more about what makes for a compelling story, let’s chat).

 Come clean when you mess up (and you will, you’re human)